-A media room is the kind of Home Cinema which also has other uses - you might have a bar, games, usually windows, and you'll definitely want to socialise in here.
+A media room is a kind of Home Cinema which also has other uses - you might have a bar, games, usually windows, and you'll definitely want to socialise in here.

-It's a useful term to know because it'll steer your designer/installer in the right direction.
+It's a useful term to know because it helps you point your specialist in the right direction.